 Whether knowledge of genetic risk for CHD influences health-related outcomes remains unknown.
-We conducted a clinical trial to investigate whether disclosing a GRS for CHD leads to lowering of low-density lipoprotein cholesterol (LDL-C) levels.
-The GRS was incorporated into the CHD risk estimates in combination with a conventional risk score (CRS) yielding a genetically-informed risk score (+GRS).12 We assessed whether disclosure of genetic risk for CHD affects LDL-C levels, and whether any differences were due to changes in dietary fat intake, physical activity levels or statin initiation.
-We tested the following hypotheses: 1) in patients randomized to receive +GRS, LDL-C levels at the end of the study period would be lower than in participants randomized to receive CRS alone; 2) +GRS participants with a 'high' GRS would have lower LDL-C levels than +GRS participants with 'average/low' GRS and those randomized to receive CRS alone.
+We conducted a clinical trial (Myocardial Infarction Genes [MI-GENES] Study) to investigate whether disclosing a GRS for CHD leads to lowering of low-density lipoprotein cholesterol (LDL-C) levels.
+The GRS was incorporated into the CHD risk estimates in combination with a conventional risk score (CRS) yielding a genetically informed risk score (+GRS).12 We assessed whether disclosure of genetic risk for CHD affects LDL-C levels, and whether any differences were attributable to changes in dietary fat intake, physical activity levels, or statin initiation.
+We tested the following hypotheses: (1) in patients randomly assigned to receive +GRS, LDL-C levels at the end of the study period would be lower than in participants randomly assigned to receive CRS alone; (2) +GRS participants with a high GRS would have lower LDL-C levels than +GRS participants with average/low GRS and those randomly assigned to receive CRS alone.

-A major challenge in implementing genomic medicine is the integration of genomic information into the electronic health record (EHR).13 Genotyping was performed in a Clinical

-Laboratory Improvement Amendments (CLIA)-certified laboratory and results were placed into the EHR.
-Additionally, a decision aid was modified to include genetic risk information and allow integration of such information into the EHR to facilitate shared decision making regarding statin therapy.^{14, 15}
+A major challenge in implementing genomic medicine is the integration of genomic information into the electronic health record (EHR).13 Genotyping was performed in a Clinical Laboratory Improvement Amendments-certified laboratory and results were placed into the EHR.
+In addition, a decision aid was modified to include genetic risk information and allow integration of such information into the EHR to facilitate shared decision making regarding statin therapy.^{14,15}